bipulshahi/NoSQL/lesson_one.md

 A traditional SQL database forces you to design fixed tables (columns) up front.
 Whenever posts change shape or volume spikes, managing that becomes hard and slow.

 NoSQL was created to solve exactly that: flexible structure and easier horizontal scaling for huge, fast, varied data.
-(Your PDF covers this exact motivation — flexible docs, scaling and performance).

 ---